rafael-paypal-solano/spark-premier/README.md

 ## Introduction ##

- This project contain practice exercise from my Spark training.
-Most of the exersices where implemented in python (3.6) because bussiness issues (the company I work for is a Python shop).
+ This project contains practice exercises from my Spark training.
+Most of them where implemented in python (3.6) because bussiness issues (the company I work for is a Python shop).

 ## Datasets ##